cwant/wire_skin/README.md

 ## Okay, but how do I control this thing?

 Well, take a look at the demo file.
-The `WireSkin` object generates a mesh when it's `compute()` method is called.
+The `WireSkin` object generates a mesh when it's `create_mesh()` method is called.
 The object is initialized with a mesh as input, and a number of keyword arguments:

 * `dist`: distance between each vertex in the input mesh and the profile vertices described above.
 * `width`: the width of the rectangular profiles.